sks3i/sks3i.github.io/_just_math/From numbers to Shapes.md

 ### Sets: The Starting Point

 Sets are simple collection of entities and there are no rules or operations defined for this.
 For example, in an image, a set ${0, 1, ..., 255}$ represent pixel values.

+We can increase the complexity by adding operations to the set.
+If we have one operation, we get Semigroups and with two operations we get Semiring.

+#### Semigroups

+From Sets,  we can add a single way to combine entities, creating a semigroup.
+For example,  chaining image filters (blur, sharpening), forms a semigroup.
+They have the following priorities:
+● One operation: Single way to combine entities.
+● Associative: Grouping doesn't affect the results.
+For example, $ (a \cdot b) \cdot c = a \cdot (b \cdot c)$.
+● No identity or inverse